 Looking at the service itself, ProtonMail does a lot of things right.
 They utilize strong end-to-end encryption standards for email and store all messages and attachments encrypted at rest.
 ProtonMail has a unique feature for “self-destructing messages” and they have also added address verification and full PGP support.
 Regarding encryption, it’s important to note, however, that ProtonMail is does not encrypt metadata, headers, or subject lines of emails, unlike some of the other secure email services mentioned in this guide.

 Overall ProtonMail is a well-regarded email provider despite some of these drawbacks.
 Nonetheless, if you are looking for the highest standards of security and anonymity, including full encryption of metadata, headers, and subject lines, you may want to consider alternatives.

 Note: Professor Nadim Kobeissi argued in an academic paper that ProtonMail’s architecture is fundamentally flawed and “does not guarantee end-to-end encryption for the majority of users.”
-Reactions to these allegations have been mixed, especially since these arguments apply to any browser-based email client; you can find the paper here.
+Reactions to these allegations have been mixed, especially since these arguments could apply to any browser-based email client.
+You can find the paper here.

 - Can import contacts and emails through bridge feature

 - Strips IP address from emails

 - Emails are encrypted at rest and stored on Swiss servers

 - Officially under Switzerland jurisdiction

 - Can be used with email clients through the Bridge feature